Matthes-Baer/nvim_config/README.md

 ## Basic Usage

+- `<leader>n` to open the notification history.
+This will include recent infos, warnings, and errors from the LSP, plugins, and NeoVim itself.
 - Open a terminal at the bottom: `:belowright split | terminal`
 - Copy the full path to the clipboard: `:let @+=expand('%:p')`
 - Replace anything in selected area: `s/replace/replace_with`